Appealing to search engines and the users thereof is more important than it was in years prior.

 Your website should having a growing number of visitors.
 Depending upon the size of your business, you should generally have around 2-10% more traffic with each progressive month.

-If you’re not seeing that kind of increase, then it’s time to perform an audit on your SEO.
+If you’re not seeing that kind of increase, then it’s time to perform a site audit on your SEO.
 This can help determine what you need to do to increase your holdings on visitors from search engines.

 9. You Have a Number of Long-Tail Keyword Hits